China-Canada Dinosaur Project: Features

-Fossils featured prominently in the tour included samples from a Centrosaurus bonebed, a Daspletosaurus skull, a well-preserved ornithomimid, a nearly-complete Prosaurolophus skeleton, a stone slab containing twelve juvenile Pinacosaurus, a Mamenchisaurus skeleton, and the Tyrannosaurus skeleton known as "Black Beauty".
+Fossils featured prominently in the tour included samples from a Centrosaurus bonebed, a Daspletosaurus skull, a well-preserved ornithomimid, a nearly-complete Prosaurolophus skeleton, a stone slab containing twelve juvenile Pinacosaurus, a Mamenchisaurus skeleton, and a Tyrannosaurus skeleton known as "Black Beauty."
 A number of artistic recreations were prepared for the tour, including a life-size Albertosaurus sculpture created by Canadian palaeoartist Brian Cooley.
-Many of the sculptures and other palaeoart used in the tour were acquired by the Royal Tyrrell Museum in 1997, and have been periodically reused by the museum and other touring exhibitions.
+Many of the sculptures and other palaeoart used in the tour were acquired by the Royal Tyrrell Museum in 1997 and have been periodically reused by the museum and other touring exhibitions.

 The exhibition was set up in each locale under large tents and consisted of several areas.
-The Great Hall, or "Boneworks", featured not only dinosaur fossils but an interactive centre for children and several tables where guests could engage with CCDP researchers.
+The Great Hall, or "Boneworks," featured not only dinosaur fossils but an interactive centre for children and several tables where guests could engage with CCDP researchers.
 The final product also featured a recreation of one team's field camp.